Particular/docs.particular.net/persistence/ravendb/cluster-configuration_config_raven_[6,7).partial.md

 If the database is configured as a multi-node cluster, remove all nodes but one.

+> [!CAUTION]
-DANGER: Removing a node that contains a database will remove it.
+> Removing a node that contains a database will remove it.
 Make sure the node is empty before deleting it.